-132. Farmers began using the dicamba products for the first time during the 2017 planting season under the new use registration.
+142. Farmers began using the dicamba products for the first time during the 2017 planting season under the new use registration.
 The events that transpired were unprecedented in the history of U.S. agriculture.

-- 133. In the registration decision, EPA had concluded that its label mitigation was "expected to eliminate any offsite exposures."
+143. In the registration decision, EPA had concluded that its label mitigation was "expected to eliminate any offsite exposures."
 But complaints skyrocketed.
-By the end of the season Professor Kevin Bradley of the University of Missouri issued a report finding 2,708 formal complaints nationwide. - 134.
-Based on estimates by university weed scientists, 2.5 million acres of soybean were damaged by dicamba drift by mid-July, a figure rising to 3.6 million acres by the end of the summer.
+By the end of the season Professor Kevin Bradley of the University of Missouri issued a report finding 2,708 formal complaints nationwide.

+144. Based on estimates by university weed scientists, 2.5 million acres of soybean were damaged by dicamba drift by mid-July, a figure rising to 3.6 million acres by the end of the summer.
 This was about 4% of all soybean acreage nationwide.
 And these numbers substantially underreported the total damage, since the majority of injured farmers do not report drift incidents.
-In addition, a still higher percentage of susceptible soybeans were injured: an astounding fifty percent of non-dicamba-resistant soybeans in Illinois. - 135.
-And this was just the soybean damage; many other crops were also damaged, including tomatoes, melons, fruit and nut trees, and vegetables, as well as residential gardens, shrubs, and trees.
-According to Missouri weed science expert, Dr. Kevin Bradley, "[w]e have never seen anything like this before . . . in our agricultural history." - 136.
+In addition, a still higher percentage of susceptible soybeans were injured: an astounding fifty percent of non-dicamba-resistant soybeans in Illinois.

+- 145. And this was just the soybean damage; many other crops were also damaged, including tomatoes, melons, fruit and nut trees, and vegetables, as well as residential gardens, shrubs, and trees.
+According to Missouri weed science expert, Dr. Kevin Bradley, "[w]e have never seen anything like this before . . . in our agricultural history." - 146.
 Numerous state agricultural departments also reported to EPA extensive damage.
 University scientists expressed unanimous concern that the dicamba products were more volatile than manufacturers admitted.
-One of the key messages from state and academic experts was that the EPA label restrictions were not working because they did not address volatility.

-137. During this time, university scientists affirmed volatility, or vapor drift, as one of the major routes of dicamba drift injury, based on air sampling data, field volatility studies, and field visits.
-EPA received these damage reports by taking measures to shield themselves from different BASF weed killer, glufosinate.20 would not result in yield loss.
+One of the key messages from state and academic experts was that the EPA label restrictions were not working because they did not address volatility. - 147.
+During this time, university scientists affirmed volatility, or vapor drift, as one of the major routes of dicamba drift injury, based on air sampling data, field volatility studies, and field visits.
+EPA received extensive test results showing that, contrary to Monsanto's claims, the products volatilized for as many as 3 or 4 days following the application. - 148.
+By late summer 2017, Monsanto and BASF began responding to these damage reports by taking measures to shield themselves from lawsuits.19 Among other pretexts, Monsanto began to blame the damage on a different BASF weed killer, glufosinate.20